-- 4.4 Impressions deemed suitable for further analysis shall be marked and preserved. - 4.1.1 Fingerprints of known orientation may be marked with an arch above the print. - 4.1.2 Palm prints and fingerprints of indeterminate orientation may be marked with a line or partial bracket. - 4.1.3 Upon marking, latents will be given a unique identifier consisting of the item number followed by the latent number.
+- 4.2.2 Latent prints may also consist of fats and oils (sebum) secreted by the sebaceous glands.
+These glands are most concentrated on the nose, ear, and groin areas.
+They are not located on the palmar portion of the hands and plantar portion of the feet, but sebum may be transferred to these areas via contact with other portions of the body. - 4.2.3 Fats, oils, and other contaminants may also be transferred to friction ridge skin by contact with sources external to the body. - 4.3 Latent print processing generally proceeds from the least detrimental technique to the most detrimental technique. - 4.4 Impressions developed in the lab and deemed suitable for further analysis shall be marked and preserved. - 4.4.1 Fingerprints of known orientation may be marked with an arc above the print. - 4.4.2 Palm prints and fingerprints of indeterminate orientation may be marked with a line or partial bracket. - 4.4.3 Upon marking, latents will be given a unique identifier consisting of the item number followed by the latent number (i.e. 1.1).